pinnaculum/levior/README.md

 levior --tor
 ```

-Open your Gemini browser and open *gemini://localhost* or *//localhost*.
+Open your Gemini browser and go to *gemini://localhost* or *//localhost*.

 ## URLs